oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

     ![Navigate to result](images/db-configuration-latest.png  " ")

-    You will see the Latest Configuration.
+    You will see the latest configuration.

     ![Latest Configuration](images/pdb-latest-configuration.png  " ")

     Click **Refresh**.

-23. **Processing** will take about few minutes to get it refreshed.
+23. **Processing** will take a few minutes to complete and get refreshed.

     ![Latest Configuration](images/configuration-refresh-pdb.png  " ")